Overview

 All samples were tested for the presence of coliforms, generic E. coli, Listeria monocytogenes, Salmonella spp., and Shigatoxigenic E. coli.

-Table 3 summarizes the number of sprout facilities sampled and the total number of samples collected each year.
+Table 3 summarizes the total number of samples collected each year.

 Summary of results